 Tax credits can significantly reduce the net cost and payback period of a rooftop solar system.
 There is an additional incentive available if you own a rural small business (see “Other Incentives” below).

 Your installer can also tell you about a variety of loan options, some of which are specifically tailored for solar.
-Self-Help Credit Union offers solar loans that makes it easy to lower the upfront costs.
+Self-Help Credit Union offers solar loans that make it easy to lower the upfront costs.
+By the end of 2024, the NC Clean Energy Fund (our state green bank) may have funding from the Inflation Reduction Act (IRA) to provide especially favorable solar loans.
 Other financing options are discussed below.

 Tax Credits Explained